cuba-platform/cuba/CONTRIBUTING.md

 We use IntelliJ IDEA IDE for development.

-In order to work on CUBA it has to imported as a project in IntelliJ IDEA.
+In order to work on CUBA it has to be imported as a project in IntelliJ IDEA.
 To do that execute the following steps:

 * `File > Open > CUBA root directory > build.gradle`
 * Open as project